7 The role of simulation in modern statistics

 sd = sd(generated_data$normal_data)))

 Try increasing the number of observations generated.
-As the number of observations increase, the histogram should start to look more and more like the density function.
+As the number of observations increases, the histogram should start to look more and more like the density function.

 We could also add a density estimate for the generated data, to further aid the eye here – we’d expect this to be close to the theoretical density function: